greenorbitspace/hub/userguide/content/en/docs/glossary/g/geostationary-satellite.md

 ---
 title: Geostationary Satellite
 ref: geostationary-satellite
+weight: 1
+exported_at: '2025-06-16T15:03:27.976205+00:00'
-description: A geostationary satellite is a satellite that orbits the Earth at the same rotational speed as the Earth, allowing it to remain in a fixed position relative to a specific point on the Earth's surface.
-This type of satellite is typically positioned at an altitude of approximately 35,786 kilometers (22,236 miles) above the equator and is commonly used for telecommunications, weather monitoring, and broadcasting.
+definition: A geostationary satellite is an artificial satellite that is placed in orbit around the Earth at a height where it matches the rotational speed of the planet.
+This allows the satellite to remain fixed over a specific point on the Earth's surface, providing consistent communication and observation capabilities for applications such as weather monitoring, telecommunications, and broadcasting.
-notion_page_id: 214d6625-c679-8056-b159-e48d9d1eec1c
-exported_at: '2025-06-16T14:23:30.195527+00:00'
-category:
+tags:
+- Marketing
+- Research
+id: GL162
+categories:
 - Space & Technology
-id: GL162
 ---